 You can view the task progress and detailed check results.

 - The progress is updated in the View Progress section in real time.

-- You can click View Progress to view task details, including the task status (successful or failed), number of
+- You can click View Progress to view the task details, including the number of servers that complete the check,

-checked serves, and causes of failure.
-You can click View Solution to view the solutions on how to address the failures.
+View Solution to view the solutions on how to handle failures.

 You can click Refresh to update the progress.

-- View baseline risks in the baseline risk list.
+- View baseline risks in the result list.

-After the baseline check is completed, the result is displayed on the Baseline Check page.Note If the number in the Failed Items/Affected Servers column is not 0, it indicates that baseline risks have been detected on the servers.
+After the baseline check is completed, the result is displayed on the Baseline Check page.Note If the number in the Failed Items/Affected Servers column is not 0, baseline risks have been detected on your servers.